habibbasher/ban-map/README.md

    (
-   Example: open the project with vscode and install live-server package to vscode then open the index.html file and run it with live-server if every thing is ok then it will open a link like this `http://127.0.0.1:5500/index.html` )
+   Example: open the project with vscode and install live-server package to vscode then open the index.html file and run it with live-server if everything is ok then it will open a link like this `http://127.0.0.1:5500/index.html` )